-&lt;sup>17These states are Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Dakota, Tennessee, and Texas tional age limits, their state legislature proposals and decisions around abortion access have been hostile.
+&lt;sup>21These states are Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Dakota, Tennessee, and Texas

+In addition, although some other states have not implemented abortion bans or gestational age limits, their state legislature proposals and decisions around abortion access have been hostile.
 Therefore, we consider these states in a separate category because abortion access has been in a grayer area relative to ban states, states with gestational age limit changes, or protective states.